Rock In Rio

 Rio de Janeiro hosted the first ever (and aptly named) Rock in Rio music festival in 1985.

-Following the ten-day long Queen, George Benson, Rod Steward, Yes, AC/DC filled flagship event, 1991 and 2001 saw two more installments of the festival in Rio.
-However, following its success in Brazil, Rock in Rio went the way of the soccer elite and jumped ship to Europe.
+Following the ten-day-long flagship event that featured Queen, George Benson, Rod Steward, Yes, and AC/DC, 1991 and 2001 saw two more installments of the festival in Rio.
+However, following its success in Brazil, Rock in Rio became the way of the soccer elite and jumped ship to Europe.

 This year marks the festival’s return to Rio, and the city has been buzzing about it since my arrival eight months ago.

-There are huge guitars with scrolling marquees (best HTML tag ever) of expected acts that have been erected throughout the city before I even arrived (at least I think they have always been there, anything before Carnaval is a little fuzzy).
+There are huge guitars with scrolling marquees (best HTML tag ever) of expected acts that were erected throughout the city before I even arrived (at least I think they have always been there; anything before Carnaval is a little fuzzy).

 Those with tickets, sport shirts that simply state “Eu Vou” (I am going) – I want one.
 And yes, tickets have long been sold out.